+LIKTA Weight W

-LIKTA Weight with the second with the digital agenda" benefits from a 2.714.304 € grant from Iceland, Liechtenstein and Norway through the EEA and Norway Grants Fund into the digital agenda" benefits from a 2.714.304 € grant from Iceland, Liechtenstein and Norway through the EEA and Norway Grants Fund for Youth Employment.
+Figure 58: Percentages of male and female employees with the right education into the digital agenda" benefits from a 2.714.304 € grant from Iceland, Liechtenstein and Norway through the EEA and Norway Grants Fund for Youth Employment.
 The aim of the project is to increase the numbers of EU vulnerable girls and young women into the digital agenda.